aliceminotto/lab_journal/lab_journal_november.md

 #####18/11/2015

 * fixing problems in **histogram_plots.py** script.
-Note that the properties of hist are a little different form the ones of the other plot i used, so c is not ok to define a color and '--' is not ok, but i should use 'dashed'.
+Note that the properties of hist are a little different form the ones of the other plot i used, so c is not ok to define a color and '--' is not ok, but i should use 'dashed'. changed figsize, added common title with **suptitle** (one figure w/ two subplots), using **normed=1** to scale the frequency among different DTs (also, this way i can just ignore the different number of jumps for each time interval, that caused DT5000 to seem much higher in all frequencies).

+* stored the full list of images and derivates in a zip file in dropbox for c to see them

+#####19/11/2015

+* going on w/ **histogram_plots.py** script.
+I need to add a common legend to the images. (note  that the scripts take a lot cause it is unpickling a huge number of files).